GIScience/gis-training-resource-center/_sources/content/Module_3/en_qgis_data_classification.md

 classes based on shared characteristics or attributes.
 Each class can be assigned a distinct symbol or colour.
 This process enhances the organization and interpretation of spatial data.

-The attributes of geospatial data are stored in a specific column within the attribute table.
+The attributes of  geodata are stored in a specific column within the attribute table.
 Essentially, we choose a column containing the specific characteristics of interest, allowing QGIS to group the data based on these selected attributes.